rprat-pro/mm-opera-hpc/cermet/README.md

 This section explains how to generate a sample mesh with `Merope`.

-Before running the script, make sure that the environment variable `MEROPE_DIR` is properly loaded:
+Before running the script, make sure that the environment variable `MEROPE_DIR` is properly loaded.

 Then, you can generate the mesh in two steps: